top of page

 Previous winners

-The 2024 article entry winner was "The Social Restaurant: Between Clinical Care, Communication, Fundraising, and Talents," submitted by the Rosa dei Venti therapeutic community in Italy.
+The article entry winner was "The Social Restaurant: Between Clinical Care, Communication, Fundraising, and Talents", submitted by the Rosa dei Venti therapeutic community in Italy.
 The Committee chose this entry for its originality and relevance, highlighting diverse perspectives and demonstrating the integration of the therapeutic community with the wider community.

-Cazine McCarthy was the first runner-up in 2024 for her article, "A Phenomenological Study of Carers' Experiences in Relational Practice within Children's Residential Care."
+Cazine McCarthy was the first runner-up for her article, "A Phenomenological Study of Carers' Experiences in Relational Practice within Children's Residential Care."
 Dan Neale was the second runner-up for his piece, "The Use of Film and TV Clips for Training Therapeutic Community Practitioners."

-The 2024 Research Award went to Adrian Hayes, Niamh Vaughan-Williams, Stephanie Hares, Sarah Devereux, Daniel McNamara, Hannah Davies, Ellen Talbot, Ellie Wildbore, Christina Dithmar, Sally Brookes, and Rowena Pagdin for their proposal, "Empowerment in Action: Exploring Self-Agency in Therapeutic Communities and Other Psychological Modalities for People with Complex Emotional Needs."
+The Research Award went to Adrian Hayes, Niamh Vaughan-Williams, Stephanie Hares, Sarah Devereux, Daniel McNamara, Hannah Davies, Ellen Talbot, Ellie Wildbore, Christina Dithmar, Sally Brookes, and Rowena Pagdin for their proposal, "Empowerment in Action: Exploring Self-Agency in Therapeutic Communities and Other Psychological Modalities for People with Complex Emotional Needs".
 Judges praised its originality and significance in both the NHS and the wider therapeutic community.

 The Henderson Group won the research entry for the first Elly Jansen Award with, "Living, Learning and Legacy: Exploring the influence and impact of Democratic Therapeutic Community principles through the life and work of Henderson Heritage Group".